kushaldas/unoon/README.md

 can provide the same using the following format in `/etc/unoon/unoon.yml` file.

-If the file does not exists, it will assume no password is required.
+If the file does not exist, it will assume no password is required.

 ```yaml
 ---